 The Vocabulary of Marketing

 Talk to 10 marketing and design pros and you're likely to get 10 different definitions for the most basic concepts that are the foundation of the marketing world.
 In order to be able to talk about the work we do, we have to have a common language.
-So to that end, I'd like to share what these terms mean to us.
+So to that end, I'd like to share what these terms mean to the Super Varsity team.

-Marketing - the processes, strategies, and tactics for finding buyers for your product or service.
+Marketing - the processes, strategies, and tactics for acquiring and retaining buyers for your product or service.

-Brand - a perception of your product that a person carries around with them.
-This perception is the result of the collective experiences she’s had with your product, and it impacts her decision to choose your product over another, pay a premium for your product, or evangelize your product.
+Brand - a perception of your product, service, or company that a person carries around with them.
+This perception is the result of the collective experiences she’s had with your product and impacts her decision to choose your product over another, pay a premium for your product, or evangelize your product.
 Your brand is the layer where your brand signals and a consumer’s experiences intersect.

 Branding - Aligning your company, product, and/or service to your highest value customer's journey.